Batwing (roller coaster): History

 In February 2001, it was confirmed that Six Flags America would be receiving Batwing.
 This attraction would be a Vekoma Flying Dutchman coaster themed to Batman.
 It would be built towards the back of the park in the Gotham City section.
 Although the ride was set to open in May 2001, the opening was delayed.
 On June 16, 2001, Batwing officially opened to guests.
 It was the first flying roller coaster on the East Coast.

-On May 1, 2025, Six Flags announced that the Six Flags America park will close at the end of the 2025 season on November 2, 2025.
+On May 1, 2025, Six Flags announced that the Six Flags America park would close at the end of the 2025 season on November 2, 2025.
 The status on the future of the Batwing roller coaster was not given at the time of the announcement.

 On July 8, 2025, Batwing was closed indefinitely due to an accident involving the front decorative fiberglass part of the train falling off and shattering.
 No riders were injured.
 However, the ride closed immediately after the incident.
 On August 31, 2025, Batwing was removed from the Six Flags app and map.
 That September, the park announced that the coaster had been closed permanently, ahead of the park's scheduled permanent closure date.
-A sign was placed at the ride's entrance which stated "Soaring since 2001, this ride has taken it's final flight.
+A sign was placed at the ride's entrance which stated "Soaring since 2001, this ride has taken its final flight.
 Thank you for the memories."